ietf-wg-mimi/mimi-room-policy/draft-ietf-mimi-room-policy.md

 - `canAddOwnClient` - a holder of this capability that is in the participant list, can add its own client (via an external commit or external proposal); and can add other clients that share the same user identity (via Add proposals) if the holder's client is already a member of the corresponding MLS group.

-- `canAddSelf` - the holder of this capability can use an external commit or external proposal to add itself to the participant list.
-  (The holder MUST NOT already appear in the participant list).
-  Its usage differs slightly based on in which role it appears.
-  - When `canAddSelf` appears on role zero, any user who is not already in the participant list can add itself, with certain provisions.
-The holder consults the `authorized_role_changes` list for an entry with `from_role_index` equal to zero.
+- `canOpenJoin` - when this capability appears on role zero, any user who is not already in the participant list can add itself externally, with certain conditions.
+  The `authorized_role_changes` list MUST have an entry with `from_role_index` equal to zero.
   The holder can add itself with any non-zero `target_role_indexes` from that entry, if the action respects both the `maximum_participants_constraint` (if present) and `maximum_active_participants_constraint` (if present) for the added user's target role.
+  `canOpenJoin` MUST NOT appear in any non-zero role.

-  - When `canAddSelf` appears on a non-zero role, a client can only become the holder of this capability via the Preauthorized users mechanism.
+- `canJoinIfPreauthorized` - when this capability appears on a non-zero role, a client that is not already in the participant list can externally join as that target role if authorized for that role as the first matching role in the Preauthorized users mechanism.
-    The `authorized_role_changes` list in the target role MUST have an entry where the `from_role_index` is zero and the `target_role_indexes` contains the target role.
+  The `authorized_role_changes` list is not consulted for this capability.
-    In addition, the action MUST respect both the `maximum_participants_constraint` (if present) and `maximum_active_participants_constraint` (if present) for the added user's target role.
+  The action MUST respect both the `maximum_participants_constraint` (if present) and `maximum_active_participants_constraint` (if present) for the added user's target role.

 - `canUseJoinCode` - the holder of this capability can externally join a room using a join code for that room, provided the join code is valid, the join code refers to a valid target role, and both the `maximum_participants_constraint` (if present) and `maximum_active_participants_constraint` (if present) constraints are respected.

+### Removing

 - `canRemoveParticipant` - the holder of this capability can propose a) the removal of another user (excluding itself) from the participant list, and b) removal of all of that user's clients, as a single action.
   There MUST NOT be any clients of the removed user in the MLS group after the corresponding commit.